 About the Nicobar Megapode

-The Nicobar megapode or Nicobar scrubfowl is a megapode found in some of the Nicobar Islands (India).
-Like other megapode relatives, it builds a large mound nest with soil and vegetation, with the eggs hatched by the heat produced by decomposition.
+The Nicobar megapode or Nicobar scrubfowl is a megapode endemic to the Nicobar Islands of India.
+Like other megapodes, it builds a large mound nest of soil and vegetation, with the eggs incubated by the heat produced by decomposition.
 Newly hatched chicks climb out of the loose soil of the mound and, being fully feathered, are capable of flight.
-The Nicobar Islands are on the edge of the distribution of megapodes, well separated from the nearest ranges of other megapode species.
-Being restricted to small islands and threatened by hunting, the species is vulnerable to extinction.
-The 2004 tsunami is believed to have wiped out populations on some islands and reduced populations on several others.
+The Nicobar Islands lie on the western edge of the megapode distribution, well separated from the nearest ranges of other megapode species.
+The 2004 Indian Ocean tsunami reduced the global population by an estimated 66–75% and completely submerged Megapode Island; the species is now considered globally Vulnerable under IUCN criteria A1bc; D1, with a stable but small post-tsunami population.

 Source: Wikipedia